vgmtrans/vgmtrans/docs/compiler_cursor_prototype_review.md

 ### Multiple historical paths

-The repository temporarily contains the compiler cursor, Capcom's semantic profile, and older cursor dialects.
-That is migration state, not three supported authoring choices.
-New work should use the compiler cursor.
-Once affected formats migrate, delete the other paths rather than maintaining compatibility layers.
+The repository temporarily contains the compiler cursor and older cursor dialects.
+Capcom's intermediate semantic profile was deleted after its compiler-cursor migration.
+The remaining coexistence is migration state, not multiple supported authoring choices.
+New work should use the compiler cursor, and migrated paths should be deleted rather than maintained as compatibility layers.

 Preserving the old cursor in live code is not a requirement.
 The pre-compiler implementations remain recoverable from Git, including the pre-semantic NDS cursor before `2180c74e4` and the pre-prototype branch state at `bd975187e`.

 ## Recommendation for the next migration

-Use the compiler cursor for one medium-complexity format before attempting Akao SNES.
+Capcom SNES supplied the medium-complexity migration: it exercises version-dependent decoding, repeat control flow, note history, portamento, and modulation while remaining substantially smaller than Akao SNES.
 Konami SNES is a useful next stress test because it has real control flow and driver state without Akao SNES's full dialect matrix.

 During that migration: